lukasdietrich/gittens/README.md

    ### Everything under here is not done yet ###
    #############################################
 */

-repo.push("origin", "branchname", function (err) {
+// Will try to push but does NOT give an error back if it fails! repo.push("origin", "branchname", function (err) {
     if (err) {
         throw err;